18F/hub/_pages/qa/google-apps.md

 **Gmail**

-* Messages will be filtered through Postini which must be reviewed at [mrec.gsa.gov](http://mrec.gsa.gov/).

 * Since you can't set a profile picture in Google profile (Google+), you just need to do it in [Gmail settings](https://support.google.com/mail/answer/35529?hl=en).

 **Groups**

-* You can no longer create your own groups directly; you have to [request them](https://insite.gsa.gov/portal/content/654350).
+* You can't create your own groups directly; you have to [request them](https://insite.gsa.gov/portal/content/654350).

 * You can't access public google groups via the Google Groups website, but group owners can directly add your address to send and receive public group emails.

 * People outside GSA can't access GSA google groups via the Google Groups website, but email still works - note the permissions for the Google group though.

-* Messages will be filtered through Postini unless you request to have it disabled.

 **Calendar**